 Become an Enterprise Agile Coach- Enroll in the Enterprise Agile Coach (ICP-CAT) Certification Training

-7. Agile transformation is anarchic as it comes at the cost of reliability and predictability: Agile transformation is inclusive of stability and dynamism.
+7. Agile transformation is anarchic as it comes at the cost of reliability and predictability: Agile transformation includes stability and dynamism.
 Scaling agile transformation is only possible when the cornerstone is sturdy in a volatile business organization.

 8. Agile transformation is only about productivity: Speed and adaptability are the real benefits of agile transformation.
 While supersonic speed, versatility, and enhanced employee engagement increase output, the main role of agile is to cement a place of strength.

-9. A massive agile transformation is risky: The pros and cons of a massive agile transformation are dependent on the situation.
-Complicated environments with rigid structures require changes in increments while big top-down involves resetting the organization to manage agile and non-agile functions.
+9. A massive agile transformation is risky: A massive agile transformation's pros and cons depending on the situation.
+Complicated environments with rigid structures require changes in increments, while big top-down involves resetting the organization to manage agile and non-agile functions.